btaba/handwriting-generation/README.md

 ## Training

-Set these env vars to your data and model directories:
+Set these env vars to point to your data and model directories:

 * `HANDWRITING_GENERATION_DATA_DIR`
 * `HANDWRITING_GENERATION_MODEL_DIR`